-- 3. Create procedures for new service and train staff in use. - 4.
-Evaluate project. - XIV.
+- 1. Communicate with vendors about this process. - 2.
+Apply the new workflow. - 2.
+Evaluate the outcome. - XV.
 Improve PCCLD's information and referral services to help connect individuals seeking knowledge about human services available locally.

 - 1. Review current community information and referral reference sources. - 2.
 Acquire access to resources and organize for staff use and public dissemination. - 3.
-Educate staff in use of resources. - XV.
+Educate staff in use of resources. - XVI.
 Increase the bandwidth of the back-up Internet service to better ensure high quality user experiences.

 - 1. Locate quality service at low cost. - 2.
 Subscribe to upgraded back-up Internet service. - 3.
 Configure redundant connection with appropriate hardware. - 4.
-Test and implement. - XVI.
+Test and implement. - XVII.
 Initiate a pilot program for more site-based collection development in support of unique dispositions of individual neighborhoods.

 - 1. Seek pilot branch library site. - 2.
 Work with pilot site and Collection Development team on test processes. - 3.
 Begin project. - 4.
-Evaluate results and rollout to additional branch libraries. - XVII.
+Evaluate results and rollout to additional branch libraries.

+XVIII.
 Participate with the Pueblo City-County Health Department (PCCHD) as a distribution point for medications to better serve in the event of a community health crisis.

-- 1. Review PCCHD program requirements.

-- 2. Commit to agreed-upon protocols.

-- 3. Enact program and communicate procedures to staff.
+- 1. Review PCCHD program requirements. - 2.
+Commit to agreed-upon protocols. - 3.
+Enact program and communicate procedures to staff. - XIX.

-XVIII.
 Prepare an updated orientation and on-boarding program for new PCCLD staff members in support of a employing a successful library workforce.

 - 1. Review and adopt best practices for bringing new employees into the PCCLD work culture. - 2.
 Develop and communicate procedures. - 3.
-Commence program. - XIX.
+Commence program. - XX.
 Refine PCCLD's performance evaluation system based upon recommendations accepted from the PCCLD Performance Evaluation Review Committee in alignment with the goal of providing useful feedback to support superb employee accomplishment.

 - 1. Assess committee recommendations.

 - 2. Effectuate accepted suggestions.

 - 3. Communicate processes to employees.

-- XX.
+- XXI.
 Replace or update capital assets in step with the district's Replacement Plan so PCCLD's physical facilities remain top-notch.

 - 1. Acquire identified 2019 capital asset upgrades to include new staff vehicle, IT servers, photocopiers, coin collectors, and upgrade to telephone system. - 2.
 Complete evaluation of current replacement plan inventory and overhaul PCCLD capital replacement plan. - 3.
-Communicate new plan to stakeholders and assess fiscal impact. - XXI.
+Communicate new plan to stakeholders and assess fiscal impact.

+XXII.
 Revisit services provided at PCCLD's satellite locations so ancillary services are positioned to best support the institution's mission.

 - 1. Consider opportunities for revitalizing selected satellite programs. - 2.
-Make chosen modifications. - 3.
-Gauge effects. - XXII.
+Make chosen modifications. - Gauge effects. - XXIII.
 Update the collections program for delinquent payment on user fees so the public library's materials are well looked after.

 - 1. Seek and evaluate alternative services. - 2.
 Initiate selected service with new Integrated Library System. - 3.
 Consider a one-time fine forgiveness (amnesty) program. - 4.
-Monitor results and adjust, as needed. - XXIII.
+Monitor results and adjust, as needed. - XXIV.
 Visit PCCLD's outsourced IT systems and network administration agreements so the library's online environment is well maintained, supported, and developed.

 - 1. Scrutinize current IT systems and network administration support. - 2.
 Determine required services and write Request for Proposal (RFP). - 3.
-Analyze proposal responses and select best, lowest-cost provider(s). - XXIV.
+Analyze proposal responses and select best, lowest-cost provider(s). - XXV.
 Work collaboratively with community stakeholders to help address problems presented by those facing homelessness in the community.